cmvandrevala/more-than-equations/content/Computer Science/Labs/Links in a Chain.md

 * The nodes of the linked list data structure should be objects.
 * I should be able to create a node and attach it to an existing node in the list.
 * I should be able to traverse the list, starting from the HEAD and moving to the end.
+* You do not have to implement a generic tree structure.
+You can instead have each `Node` object store a `Link` directly.
+There is an extra credit opportunity to make the nodes generic.

 ## 📋 Dev Notes